-8 System Testing and Acceptance
+7 System Testing and Acceptance

-The definition of subsystem test and evaluation, including acceptance criteria, are the responsibility of the associated subsystem development teams, subject to the review and approval of the Systems Engineering group.
+The definition of subsystem test and evaluation, including acceptance criteria, are the responsibility of the associated subsystem development teams, subject to the review and approval of the Systems Engineering group and the QA Officer.
 System and subsystem testing, evaluation and acceptance are incorporated into the Installation and Integrated Testing (INS) element of the Work Breakdown Structure (WBS).
 Individual subsystems will be reviewed and accepted (by Systems Engineering) as they meet acceptance criteria, while operating in-situ, after installation.
 Testing in-situ helps assure testing the as-built configuration, with the realized interfaces and in the operating environment.
-For subsystems comprised of multiple, stand-alone, testable implementations or instances of major sub-assemblies (e.g. SEI and SUS), the test, evaluation and acceptance is likely to be done on a sub-assembly basis.
+For subsystems comprised of multiple, stand-alone, testable implementations or instances of major sub-assemblies (e.g., seismic isolation and suspensions), the test, evaluation and acceptance is likely to be done on a sub-assembly basis.

-Each interferometer (IFO), or overall detector system, will be tested, evaluated (by Systems Engineering) and accepted when all subsystems are installed, integrated, tested, accepted and the interferometer achieves "full lock".
+Each interferometer, or overall detector system, will be tested, evaluated (by Systems Engineering) and accepted when all subsystems are installed, integrated, tested, accepted and the interferometer achieves "full lock".
 "Full lock" is defined as achieving optical resonance in all optical cavities simultaneously for a period of at least 2 hours.
 The project will be complete when all three interferometers have achieved full lock and all Advanced LIGO equipment has been installed and accepted.

-9 Transition to Operations
+8 Transition from and to Operations

 Operations of the LIGO Laboratory, supported by the R&RA under cooperative agreements, will continue throughout the duration of the Advanced LIGO Project.
 Initial LIGO observation will continue during the first three years of project funding.
-Through 2008, LIGO Laboratory staff supported under the existing Cooperative Agreement will be carrying out the remaining portions of the LIGO R&D program related to Advanced LIGO.
+Through 2009, LIGO Laboratory staff supported under the existing Cooperative Agreement will be carrying out the remaining portions of the LIGO R&D program related to Advanced LIGO.
 As the R&D activities are concluded, some of the LIGO Laboratory staff will move on to Advanced LIGO fabrication and assembly tasks.
 Advanced LIGO construction funds will support the LIGO and the incremental staff required to carry out Advanced LIGO fabrication and assembly.

-Following shutdown of the initial LIGO detector systems, a significant portion of the LIGO Laboratory staff becomes available to support Advanced LIGO installation and testing.
+Following shutdown of the initial LIGO detector systems, a significant portion of the LIGO Laboratory staff becomes available to support Advanced LIGO installation and testing with MREFC funding.
 In addition, incremental contractor staff will be added to support installation.
 These contractors are budgeted in the Advanced LIGO construction estimate.

-Those LIGO Laboratory staff not involved in Advanced LIGO at any given time will continue to operate the two Observatory sites, maintaining the infrastructure, and supporting the Advanced LIGO use of the sites.
+Those LIGO Laboratory staff not involved in Advanced LIGO at any given time will continue to operate the two Observatory sites, maintaining the infrastructure, and support the Advanced LIGO use of the sites.
 LIGO Laboratory staff will be staffing the ongoing data analysis of initial LIGO data and data from collaborating instruments, the business office, and supporting research into upgrades for Advanced LIGO and other future detector development.

-Participating LSC members from outside the LIGO Laboratory (supported by their own NSF and other funding) are expected to augment the instrument-science-focused aspects of integration and test of Advanced LIGO during the Project phase, and the commissioning after the end of the Project.
+Participating LSC members from outside the LIGO Laboratory (supported by their own NSF and other funding) are expected to augment the instrument-science-focused aspects of integration and test of Advanced LIGO during the Project phase, and the tuning and refinement after the end of the Project.
+This is very important, as it assures that the community will know the instrument and be able to exploit it appropriately.
+These groups will also be developing instrument characterization and data analysis tools.

-As individual subsystems are installed, tested and accepted, some of the LIGO staff will transition onto operations funds as they perform pre-operations activities such as commissioning and characterization of the accepted subsystems.
-Operators will begin to staff the control room once a sufficient subset of accepted interferometer subsystems enable interoperability (e.g., once a Seismic Isolation System (SEI) and an associated Suspension assembly are both accepted).
+As individual subsystems are installed, tested and accepted, some of the LIGO staff will transition onto operations funds as they perform pre-operations activities such as tuning and characterization of the accepted subsystems.
+Operators will begin to staff the control room once a sufficient subset of accepted interferometer subsystems enables interoperability (e.g., once a Seismic Isolation System and an associated Suspension assembly are both accepted).